Why Athletes Underperform For Coaches Who Use Fear

 Unfortunately, when it comes to our sports culture today, I would argue that fear is often still the primary driver at every level of play among coaches trying to motivate performance.
 It’s really time for this to change.

 Subscribe to our newsletter.

 A Regime of Fear

-Just last week a friend of mine was about to enter a game only to have the coach say “This is your opportunity to turn your season around, don’t screw it up!”
-Not surprisingly, he played cautious as the words “don’t screw it up” echoed in his head.
+Just last week a friend of mine was about to enter a game only to have the coach say, “This is your opportunity to turn your season around, don’t screw it up!”
+Not surprisingly, he played cautiously as the words “don’t screw it up” echoed in his head.